siavava/portfolio/content/projects/trivial/10-campaint.md

 tech:
   - "Java"
   - "Image Recognition"
+summary: |-
-summary: "A webcam painting program in Java that tracks a colored object frame to frame and trails a brushstroke across a canvas."
+  A webcam painting program in Java that tracks a colored object frame to frame and trails a brushstroke across a canvas.
 ---

 An interactive webcam painting program in Java.
 Point the camera at a